-(ii) in the 12 months prior to the commencement of the offer period; or unless the Panel considers that the valuation is not material to offeree company shareholders in making a properly informed decision as to the merits or demerits of the offer.
+unless the Panel considers that the valuation is not material to offeree company shareholders in making a properly informed decision as to the merits or demerits of the offer.

-(iii) more than 12 months prior to the commencement of the offer period if attention is drawn to the valuation in the context of the offer by the offeree company or a securities exchange offeror (as applicable),

-- (b) Rule 29 applies to a valuation of:

-- (i) land, buildings, plant or equipment;

-- (ii) mineral, oil or gas reserves; and

-(iii) unquoted investments representing in aggregate 10% or more of the gross asset value of the party to the offer which published the valuation.

-(c) The Panel may also apply Rule 29 to a valuation of other assets or, if appropriate, liabilities falling within Rule 29.1(a).
-The Panel should be consulted at the earliest opportunity if such a valuation has been or is proposed to be published.

-(d) If the offeree company or a securities exchange offeror publishes, or has published, a net asset value or an adjusted net asset value in circumstances where Rule 29.1(a) would apply if a valuation had been published in respect of the underlying assets:

-(i) a valuation of the underlying assets falling within the scope of Rules 29.1(b) or (c) must be published; and

-(ii) any document or announcement published by the offeree company or the securities exchange offeror which includes that net asset value or adjusted net asset value must clearly set out any adjustments which have been made to the valuation of the underlying assets in order to calculate that net asset value or adjusted net asset value.
+- (b) Rule 29 applies to a valuation of: - (i) land, buildings, plant or equipment; - (ii) mineral, oil or gas reserves; and - (iii) unquoted investments representing in aggregate 10% or more of the gross asset value of the party to the offer which published the valuation. - (c) The Panel may also apply Rule 29 to a valuation of other assets or, if appropriate, liabilities falling within Rule 29.1(a).
+The Panel should be consulted at the earliest opportunity if such a valuation has been or is proposed to be published. - (d) If the offeree company or a securities exchange offeror publishes, or has published, a net asset value or an adjusted net asset value in circumstances where Rule 29.1(a) would apply if a valuation had been published in respect of the underlying assets: - (i) a valuation of the underlying assets falling within the scope of Rules 29.1(b) or (c) must be published; and - (ii) any document or announcement published by the offeree company or the securities exchange offeror which includes that net asset value or adjusted net asset value must clearly set out any adjustments which have been made to the valuation of the underlying assets in order to calculate that net asset value or adjusted net asset value.